 All of these reasons for inflation are interconnected and there is a lot of blame to go around.

 Has The Dollar Peaked?

-We are very far from the trough reached in April 2008; the dollar has risen 55% since then.
+Look how far from the trough reached in April 2008 we are; the dollar has risen 55% since then.

-There are several reasons why other than mean reversion as well.
+There are several other reasons why as well.